 One security researcher estimates over 200,000 instances are exposed on the public internet globally.
 The Shadowserver Foundation lists over 80,000.
 At least one proof-of-concept (PoC) exploit has been published for CVE-2025-14847 that can automatically hunt for secrets like DB passwords and cloud keys.
 The PoC demonstrates how an attacker can enumerate through heap memory to exfiltrate sensitive information.
 CVE-2025-14847 has been added to CISA’s KEV catalogue and numerous national CERT alerts have been issued globally [5][6][7][8][9][10][11][12][13].
 No ransomware attacks leveraging MongoBleed have yet been reported.

-Greenbone’s OPENVAS ENTERPRISE FEED includes remote version detection checks for Windows and Linux instances of MongoDB Server [14][15].
+Greenbone’s OPENVAS ENTERPRISE FEED includes remote version detection checks for Windows and Linux instances of MongoDB Server [14][15], and an active check for both Windows and Linux [16].
 The vendor’s official advisory includes a list of affected versions, and patches.
 Users should upgrade with urgency and inspect MongoDB servers for indicators of compromise (IoC).

 CVSS 10 SmarterMail Flaw Allows Unauthenticated RCE